-Being a family who spends a lot of time outdoors, our choice in the right clothing for the job is very important.
+Being a family who spends a lot of time outdoors, our choice of the right clothing for the job is very important.
 I prefer to dress in layers because my temperature can fluctuate throughout the day depending on our activities and especially so when we go camping.
 I like to be able to strip off the layers as I get hot but have soft, snuggly layers to pop back on when the chill sets in.

 Rydale Cross Neck Hoody – Berry

 Meet our modern twist on the traditional hoody, with a snuggly cross over neck and glitter embroidered elbow patches.
-With practicality still, a key factor, this hoody itself is thick and warm with traditional kangaroo pouch pockets and a fleece lined hood.
+With practicality still, a key factor, this hoody itself is thick and warm with traditional kangaroo pouch pockets and a fleece-lined hood.

 Great for mucking out, having a chilled one or heading out on all your horsey adventures.

 Each hoody features carefully designed contrasting trims, pulls and patches.
 In a slimmer fitting style, than our traditional hoodies, these hoodies are flattering in every way.
 Ensuring you are always comfortable and look the part!

 Hand on heart I can honestly say that Rydale wasn’t a name that I had really considered looking at before because it was a name I associated with equestrian sports and, well, I don’t have a horse (although you’ll see me above wearing it on a blog trip to Newmarket and the National Stud).
 It actually makes perfect sense because people who work with and love horses spend the majority of their time outdoors.
 They need to be warm and comfortable.